 While you already have some college experience, each campus has its own unique policies, procedures and culture.
-The information below aim to answer some of your most commonly asked questions as you transfer in.
-They also provide some of the information you’ll need to begin your studies with us.
+The information below aims to answer some of your most commonly asked questions as you transfer and begin your studies with us.

 These are our guidelines for transferring college credits:

 - A maximum of 90 semester hours will be accepted from a four-year institution.

 - Courses completed at accredited colleges and universities are accepted at full value for courses passed with a “C” or higher.

 - The maximum number of course hours that may transfer from a two-year institution is 64 semester hours.